lucienjll/data-science-2025/challenges/c01-titanic-assignment.md

 - Write your observations here.
 - Is there anything *fishy* going on in your plot?
   - (Your response here)
-  - Here, I am noticing that that the majority of the first class survived.
+  - Here, I am noticing that that the entirety of the first and second class survived.
+I find this graph fishy because it implies that only 3rd class and crew members suffered casualties.
 Although the number of crew members that survived was the highest, it seems that most of the crew members didn’t survive.
   - To fish for the fishyness, I took a look into the code used to set the proportions of each surviving groups.
 What I found was that we were finding the average number of people that survived within the